 In a blender jar (or another bowl, whisk by hand), add the eggs, milk, sugar, vanilla, oil and banana puree and pulse till it resembles a thick milkshake.
 Make sure the sugar has dissolved.

 Mix the wet ingredients into the dry and gently whisk till there are no lumps.
+But be sure not overmix the batter.
 Pour the batter into the prepared loaf pan/ muffin tins, sprinkle the top with choco chips or nuts if using, place on the middle rack of the oven and bake at 180 degrees C for 35-45 minutes, depending on the oven, or until a cake tester inserted comes out clean.
-For regular sized muffins, the baking time will be 16-18 minutes.
+For regular sized muffins, the baking time will be 20-21 minutes.

 When done, leave in the pan to cool for 15 minutes, remove from the pan and peel off the paper lining, slice and serve.